aplteam/MarkAPL/Files/MarkAPL.md

 ~~~

-#### In-line mark up
+#### Inline markup

 <<SubTOC>>

-First of all, all in-line mark up does **not** touch code, be it in-line code or a code block.
+First of all, all inline markup does **not** touch code, be it inline code or a code block.

-In-line mark-up can be used in paragraphs, lists, table cells, blockquotes, definition lists and headers but also in the link text, the alt text and the title of [Links](#).
+Inline markup can be used in paragraphs, lists, table cells, blockquotes, definition lists and headers but also in the link text, the alt text and the title of [Links](#).

-Note that you cannot assign [Special attributes](#) to in-line mark-up.
+Note that you cannot assign [Special attributes](#) to inline markup.

 ##### Emphasize with `<em>` and `<strong>`